 One of the key issues is that lens galaxies are not isolated systems.
-As we enter the era of ``Precision Lensing'' (which we define by the goal of constraining the Hubble constant to $<1\%$), the perturbations in the lensing potential due to matter in the environment of the lens galaxy and projected along the line of sight (hereafter ENV/LOS) cannot be ignored \citep[e.g.,][]{Bar-Kana96,Momcheva06,Wong11}. \citet{Jaroszynski14} show that omitting ENV/LOS effects can often lead to unsuccessful fits, especially when time delay constraints are included. \citet{Collett16} argue that lensed QSOs are more likely to have an overdense LOS than the global population which can lead to a bias in the inferred Hubble constant from a sample of lensed QSOs.
+As we enter the era of ``Precision Lensing'' (which we define by the goal of constraining the Hubble constant to $<\!\!1\%$), the perturbations in the lensing potential due to matter in the environment of the lens galaxy and projected along the line of sight (hereafter ENV/LOS) cannot be ignored \citep[e.g.,][]{Bar-Kana96,Momcheva06,Wong11, Collett16}. \citet{Jaroszynski14} show that omitting ENV/LOS effects can often lead to unsuccessful fits, especially when time delay constraints are included. \citet{Collett16} argue that lensed QSOs are more likely to have an overdense LOS than the global population which can lead to a bias in the inferred Hubble constant from a sample of lensed QSOs.

 To lowest order, using the ``tidal approximation,'' perturbing galaxies contribute ``external convergence,'' which produces extra (de-)magnification, and ``external shear,'' which stretches the images of the source, transforming circles to ellipses.
-External convergence due to the ENV/LOS is one of the dominant components of the uncertainty budget for measurements of the Hubble constant \citep{Suyu12}.
+External convergence due to the ENV/LOS is one of the dominant components of the uncertainty budget for current measurements of the Hubble constant \citep{Suyu12}.

-Our goal for this work is to quantify the effects of mass outside the main lens galaxy on the measured cosmology,\footnote{Here we focus on the Hubble constant, but similar arguments apply for time-delay cosmography measurements that have been proposed to be used to measure dark energy \citep{Treu13}.} addressing the following questions: Which individual perturbing galaxies are the most important?
+Our goal for this work is to quantify the effects of mass outside the main lens galaxy on the measured cosmology,\footnote{Here we focus on the Hubble constant, but similar arguments apply to time-delay cosmography measurements that have been proposed to be used to measure dark energy \citep{Treu13}.} addressing the following questions: which individual perturbing galaxies are the most important?
 What is the range of ENV/LOS contributions?
 What drives the bias and scatter in reproducing lensing observables from lens systems in realistic ENV/LOS mass distributions?
 Which lens systems produce the strongest constraints on the Hubble constant?